Carlosjr5/sem/use-cases/use-case-12.md

-# USE CASE: 8 Delete an employee's details
+# USE CASE: 12 The population of people, people living in cities, and people not living in cities in each region.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an HR advisor I want to delete an employee's details so that the company is compliant with data retention legislation.
+As an *HR advisor* I want to *produce a report of the population of people in cities, and people not living in cities* in each *region*.

 ### Scope